 Flavour and Aroma: Sweet, Earthy and Fresh

 Durban Poison is South Africa’s pride and joy as far as cannabis is concerned – recently having a beer and brewing company named after it.
-Originating, as you might imagine, from Durban and its surrounds in KwaZulu-Natal, it’s one of the last and only pure sativas in the word.
-Almost all of the other landrace sativas have been lost or bred into hybrids over the years.
+Originating, as you might imagine, from Durban and its surroundings in KwaZulu-Natal, it’s one of the last and only pure Sativas in the world.
+Almost all of the other landrace Sativas have been lost or bred into hybrids over the years.

 The high it produces is a classic Sativa high: uplifting, boosting energy and creativity and a feeling of being uplifted.
-This makes it a great daytime strain for creative endeavors, outdoor activities, and interesting conversation.
+This makes it a great daytime strain for creative endeavours, outdoor activities, and interesting conversations.

 Species: Sativa Landrace